LaunchCodeEducation/java-web-dev-curriculum/content/authentication/studio/_index.md

 1. Create an `AuthenticationFilter` class in the `techjobsauth` package.

-   1. Have this class inherit from `HandlerInterceptorAdapter`.
+   1. Have this class implement the `HandlerInterceptor`.
    1. Add autowired instances of both `UserRepository` and `AuthenticationController`.
    1. Add a `preHandle` method.